 The ETC allows users to easily compare the results from multiple calculations by overplotting them.
 The desired calculations can be selected from the calculations table by checking on the checkboxes, and the results from all of them will be displayed in the same plot.
 Different colors indicate the different calculations.

-All calculations in a given workbook may be overplotted simultaneously by using the "all" option in the drop-down menu that is available on the Plot tab above the calculation table.
+All calculations in a given workbook may be overplotted simultaneously by using the "all" option in the drop-down menu that is available on the checkbox pull down menu above the calculation table.
 This feature is useful for comparison of the calculated parameters for different filters/grisms of the same instrument, or for different instruments.
-This feature also makes it possible to compare the SNR vs wavelength for multiple filters and across instruments covering a broad spectral range, by selecting the calculations to be plotted simultaneously.
+This feature also makes it possible to compare the SNR vs wavelength for multiple filters (Figure 2) and across instruments covering a broad spectral range, by selecting the calculations to be plotted simultaneously.

-The ability to compare multiple calculations using the plot is especially useful to analyze the outputs from batch expansions (over filters, exposure times, etc).
-The SNR(Time) plot can be used to determine what is the exposure required to achieve a given SNR, by doing an expansion over groups or integrations.
-All the calculations done in batch expansion can be selected by using the checkbox and plotted simultaneously and the required exposure time for the desired SNR can be directly read off the graph.
+The ability to compare multiple calculations using the plot is especially useful to analyze the outputs from batch expansions (over filters, groups, and integrations).
+The SNR(Time) plot can be used to determine the exposure required to achieve a given SNR, by doing an expansion over groups or integrations.
+When the expand over the time parameters (groups or integrations) is performed, all the results from the calculations done in batch expansion can be selected by using the checkbox and plotted simultaneously, and the exposure time required for obtaining the desired SNR can be directly read off the graph (Figure 3).

 The ETC "Reports" pane provides a summary of the calculation that is selected (indicated by the highlighted yellow) in the calculation table.
 The "Reports" pane includes a report on the scalar output values, warnings and errors, and a link to the downloads related to that calculation.